cs4241-22a/a3-persistence/README.md

 Acheivements
 ---

-Below are suggested technical and design achievements.
-You can use these to help boost your grade up to an A and customize the assignment to your personal interests, for a maximum twenty additional points and a maximum grade of a 100%.
-These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README, why it was challenging, and how many points you think the achievement should be worth.
-ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 *Technical*

 - (10pts) OAuth authentication: I used express to handle the intake of passwords and username, as well as their hashing, and mongoDB to store the data.
 Express checks for a user on the mongoDB base, and if the user exists, it checks the password.
 If both cases pass, the user is logged in!
 This was challenging as I really struggled to get the pages to redirect and reload.
 I also created a register functionality on a different page to add user data to mongoDB.
 I used this method because I simply enjoyed working with mongoDB, and find it fun!
 Test Account: (username - webware_grader, pass - gompei)